justonly011298/Mathematics-and-Physics/README.md

 # Mathematics_and_Physics
 Various notes on mathematics and physics organized in several volumes.
 This project is currently incomplete and will remain so for quite some time.

-# Mathematical_Analysis
-Lecture notes and problems on the many areas of mathematical analysis.
-This includes real analysis, measure theory, functional analysis, probability theory, and more.
-Preliminary sections on set theory and algebra are included.
-This is also in its infancy.

-# Elementary_Mathematics
-Material covering elementary (High-School Level) algebra through calculus and differential equations.
-Includes special topics like special functions, combinatorics, and mathematical modeling.
+The books are currently arranged as follows:

+## Foundations
+Notes on set theory, logic, model theory, arithmetic, and the structure of the real numbers.

+## Algebra
+Group theory, rings and fields, as well as vector spaces, modules, and linear algebra.

+## Topology
+Point set topology covering topological spaces, continuity, separation, connectedness, compactness, and a myriad of other properties.
+Many examples and counterexamples are provided and a great number of spaces are discussed.

+## Algebraic Topology
+Homotopy, homology, cohomology, and related topics.

+## Analysis
+Calculus, measure theory, functional analysis, probability theory, multivariate calculus, ordinary and partial differential equations, and Fourier analysis.
+Special functions such as Fresnel integrals and Bessel functions are constructed and discussed throughout.

+## Geometry
+Differential topology and Riemannian geometry.

+## Geometric Topology
+Knot theory, low dimensional topology, and surgery theory.

+## Physics
+Classical mechanics, electromagnetism, quantum mechanics, and astronomy.

 # How to Read This Document
 This will detail how to go about reading the contents of